 “Plant regulatory officials have been challenged to recognize the pathways of introduction of these destructive pests,” he said.
 “Consequently, increased efforts are now being made to monitor potential pathways for the introduction and spread of harmful biological agents capable of harming our crops.
 Agricultural production is our investment in our soil and crops, as well as our cultivating, harvesting and chemical application equipment.
 We realize that all of these form the basis for agriculture and the production of food for consumption, feed and export and that we must protect it from potential threats.”

 A week after the terrorist attacks, Dr. Angeline G. “Angie” Dvorak, then president and CEO of the Mississippi Technology Alliance, told business leaders at a banquet for the Economic Development Authority of Jones County that the answer to a key question, ‘What will technology’s role tomorrow be?’ would be vital to the state.

-“Our state is hom
+e is hom

 e to 50% of all the Department of Defense’s supercomputing capacity,” Dvorak said last September.
 “Part of our encouragement is for communities to take a moment and focus on technology-based economic development.”

 Since then, a team of scientists at Southern Diversified Pro